 The large Staab family, including six children, primarily lived on the second floor, accessed by a grand staircase.
 On the third floor was a beautiful ballroom which soon became one of the social entertainment centers of Santa Fe society, as Julia loved to show off the home that she adored.

-In the 1930s, R.H. and Eulalia Nason became the owners of The Staab House and surrounding estate with plans to turn the property into a hotel.
+In the 1930s, R.H. and Eulalia Nason became the owners of The Staab House and the surrounding estate with plans to turn the property into a hotel.
 They soon constructed a series of Pueblo Revival-style adobe casitas around the existing Staab Mansion and carriage house.
 The Nasons called their new business La Posada, Spanish for “inn” or “resting place.”

 Over the years, La Posada de Santa Fe has served the world of literature and cinema by accommodating numerous writers and other well-known personalities.
-However, legend has it that not only has the La Posada hosted these famous guests and well as thousands of travelers who enjoy the hotel’s romantic ambience, but also the ghost of Julia Staab.
+However, legend has it that not only has the La Posada hosted these famous guests and thousands of travelers who enjoy the hotel’s romantic ambiance, but also the ghost of Julia Staab.
 Reportedly Mrs. Staab loved her home so much that she has never left it.

 After an extensive renovation in the late 1990s that included the construction of additional lodging, Avanyu Spa, and the Conference Center, La Posada opened as a member of RockResorts.
 The clusters of adobe casitas, many with patio entrances, reflect the resort’s heritage as one of Santa Fe’s first tourist courts.
-La Posada caters to sophisticated travelers who appreciate the resort’s southwestern charm, extraordinary services and romantic ambience.
+La Posada caters to sophisticated travelers who appreciate the resort’s southwestern charm, extraordinary services, and romantic ambiance.